KeLLs-Link/amazon-rds-database/rds.md

  If you receive an error message that mentions rds-monitoring-role, confirm that you have cleared the Enable Enhanced monitoring option in the previous step, and then try again.

 Before you continue to the next task, the database instance status must be Available.
-This process could take several minutes.
+This process could take several minutes

 ![image](./images/db-available.png)